-With no dedicated office space for the FAA, employees of the growing agency were housed in several widely dispersed buildings around Washington, DC, including some "temporary" buildings of World War II vintage.
-The FAA worked to obtain a headquarters building to consolidate employees in one location, and on November 22, 1963, FAA's Washington headquarters staff began moving into the newly completed Federal Office Building 10A, at 800 Independence Avenue, SW.
+With no dedicated office space for the Federal Aviation Agency, employees of the growing agency were housed in several widely dispersed buildings around Washington, DC, including some "temporary" buildings of World War II vintage.
+The Federal Aviation Agency worked to obtain a headquarters building to consolidate employees in one location, and on November 22, 1963, the Federal Aviation Agency's Washington headquarters staff began moving into the newly completed Federal Office Building 10A, at 800 Independence Avenue, SW.
 Excitement about the new building quickly evaporated on move day as employees heard the news that President Kennedy had been assassinated in Texas.

 President Johnson, concerned about the lack of a coordinated transportation system, believed a single department was needed to develop and carry out comprehensive transportation policies and programs across all transportation modes.
-In 1966, Congress authorized the creation of a cabinet department that would combine major Federal transportation responsibilities.
+In 1966, Congress authorized the creation of a cabinet department that would combine major federal transportation responsibilities.
 This new Department of Transportation (DOT) began full operations on April l, 1967.
-On that day, the Federal Aviation Agency became one of several modal organizations within DOT and received a new name, the Federal Aviation Administration.
-At the same time, Civil Aeronautics Board's accident investigation function was transferred to the new National Transportation Safety Board.
+On that day, the Federal Aviation Agency became one of several modal organizations within DOT and received a new name, the Federal Aviation Administration (FAA).
+At the same time, CAB's accident investigation function was transferred to the new National Transportation Safety Board.

 In February 1972, the National Association of Air Traffic Specialists (NAATS) became the exclusive representative for all flight service station specialists, those controllers who supported general aviation pilots.
 FAA and NAATS concluded an agency-wide collective bargaining agreement on June 1, 1972, the first such contract between FAA and a national labor organization.

 FAA responsibilities increased even more in the late 1960s.
 An economic boom brought with it growing concerns about pollution and noise.
-Aviation, on the cutting edge of technological innovation, became an early area of environmental concern for the public, especially as more and more airplanes traversed the national airspace system (NAS).
+Aviation, on the cutting edge of technological innovation, became an early area of environmental concern for the public, especially as more and more airplanes traversed the NAS.
 In 1968, Congress vested in FAA's Administrator the power to prescribe aircraft noise standards.

-Realizing the need for continued air traffic control system modernization to keep up with technological developments, FAA began modernizing the NAS in the mid-1960s.
+Realizing the need for continued ATC system modernization to keep up with technological developments, FAA began modernizing the NAS in the mid-1960s.
 The civilian ATC system being replaced by NAS En Route Stage A was essentially a manually operated system employing radar, general purpose computers, radio communications, and air traffic controllers.
 For terminal airspace, the FAA was developing the automated radar traffic control system (ARTS).

 The Airline Deregulation Act, signed on October 24, 1978, created a highly competitive airline industry.
 Deregulation increased FAA workload exponentially.
-FAA had to certify every new airline and there were hundreds of applications after deregulation that the FAA had to review and approve or disapprove.
+The FAA had to certify every new airline, and there were hundreds of applications after deregulation that FAA had to review and approve or disapprove.
 In the immediate years after the deregulation act, FAA flight standards and other offices focused primarily on the new applicants.